7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 According to the research, the Air Conditioner causes about a 30-40% average decrease in driving range in Hybrid Electric vehicles.

-Now come to the “Idle air control valve (IAC)”.This valve increases and decreases the air-fuel ratio to regulate engine idle RPM.
-When the AC is turned ON, the valve opens to flow more air into the engine, increases Its Idle RPM, and also produces more power and vice versa.
-So, when carbon builds on the “Idle Air Control Valve (IAC)”, it will fail to maintain proper idle, and as a result, the car surges and shuts OFF when the load is put.
+Now come to the “Idle air control valve (IAC)”.
+This valve increases and decreases the air-fuel ratio to regulate engine idle Rev/min.
+When the A/C is turned ON, the valve opens to flow more air into the engine, increases Its Idle Rev/min, and also produces more power and vice versa.
+So, when carbon builds on the “Idle Air Control Valve (IAC)”, it will fail to maintain proper idle, and as a result, the car surges, and the car’s engine dies OFF when the load is put.

 Electronic Throttle Body

-Sometimes a defective “Idle Air Control Valve (IAC)” or “Electronically Controlled Throttle Body” will send wrong input data to the ECM.
+Sometimes a defective “Idle Air Control Valve (IAC)” or “Electronically Controlled Throttle-Body” will send wrong input data to the ECM.
 The ECM miscalculates the input which leads to a bump in the idle speed and activates the car stumbling.

-So, clean the “Idle Air Control Valve (IAC)” and “Electronic Control Throttle Body” with a soft cleaning cloth dipped in a solvent or do a regular tune-up.
+So, clean the “Idle Air Control Valve (IAC)” and “Electronic Control Throttle-Body” with a soft cleaning cloth dipped in a solvent or do a regular tune-up.

 Related Post: 11 Reasons Your Car Air Conditioner Blows Cold Then Warm